4 Ways to Contact Uber Customer Service

 These choices give a good idea of the reasons you should contact Uber support.
 Pay special attention to the “Review my fare or fees,” which is the option you should use if you believe you were incorrectly charged for a ride and want to request a fare adjustment.

 Once you tap the support topic, you’ll have the chance to describe your issue in more detail.
-From there, a member of Uber support will get back to you to help (usually within 24–48 hours).
+From there, an Uber representative will get back to you to help (usually within 24–48 hours).

-If you have any sort of question about how to use Uber, then the Uber Help Portal is a great place to start.
+If you have any sort of question about how to use Uber, then the Uber Help Portal is a great place to get the information you need.
 You can reach it by going to help.uber.com.
-Once there, you’ll be able to choose from the following help topics:
+Once there, you’ll be able to choose from the following help topics related to common support issues:

 - Account and Payment Options — Answers to questions about how to change account settings payment options, and other related topics.